Clubs and Leagues: Roller Hockey

 Inwood: And all the way uptown, there is a rollerhockey rink laid out in Dyckman Fields, in Inwood Hill Park along the Hudson River.
 However, it looks like no one uses it for hockey anymore.
 As of 2015, the asphalt condition has been pretty iffy (cracks, with weeds) for at least eight years.
-Part of it is even sometimes used for pick-up volleyball instead.
+If you see anyone using it, they're more likely playing pick-up volleyball.

-A Parks Dept. master plan dated November 2008 for the Hudson River parks between 125th St and Inwood shows this rollerhockey rink replaced by a softball diamond.
+A Parks Dept. 2030 master plan dated 2011 for the northern Manhattan parks shows the rollerhockey rink replaced by additional soccer fields.
 How definite this plan might be and on what time frame is unknown.

 Borough Park: The rink at Betty Rappaport Playground, 53rd St. and Fort Hamilton Pkwy., hosts regular league activity organized by the Fort Hamilton Roller Hockey League.

 Sheepshead Bay: A rink at 2665 Coyle St. and Voorhies Ave. is home to youth and adult hockey play.
 Youth play is organized by the Kings Bay Youth Organization and offers leagues for anywhere from age 5 to age 17.
 Adult play is organized by the new Brooklyn Hockey League, formed in 2006.